Sport BTEC KS5

 Whom should I contact for further advice or information?

-Please feel free to contact your child’s class teacher in the first instance.
-Miss Golightly, Head of PE and Dance, is also available on email@example.com for any further queries.
+Please feel free to contact your child’s class teacher in the first instance. or Miss Cutting, Head of PE on email@example.com for any further queries.